School of Music

 2017-2018 Scholarship Auditions

 Students may contact the School of Music directly to schedule an individual audition appointment (615-966-5929).
-Scholarships are generally offered to music majors only.
+Music scholarships are generally offered to music majors only, but ensemble participation awards are also available for gifted students.
 Follow these links for information about audition scheduling or to learn about audition guidelines.
 You may apply online.

 Lipscomb welcomes sibling trio, Daves Highway, along with new contemporary music program, this fall